 I clearly disclosed that the accessory was cracked, but I still received negative feedback and it was a huge hassle.
 For that reason, I now make sure to only buy fully functional items that are in very good condition.

 Don’t bother with sub-par products.
 Rather, focus on selling quality items in great shape and keeping customers happy.

 4. Purchase High-Margin Items to Sell on eBay

 I used to sell items that I knew I could make $5 or more with.
 The challenge with having a profit margin that low is that you start losing money on the first product that is returned.

 Shipping is not cheap these days.
 Let’s say you pay $5 to ship the item each way.
 Consequently, if you have a return, that means you are out $10 in shipping costs — and you still have to try to resell the product.

-Because of this fact, I usually won’t bother with selling items unless I can make $20 or more.
+Because of this, I usually won’t bother selling items unless I can make $20 or more.

 Related Post: 19 Simple Ways to Make Money With Retail Arbitrage

 Including high-quality photos of the items you’re selling is equally important. eBay buyers want to know exactly what they’re getting, and they don’t care for surprises.

 Similarly, great pictures show you’re running a professional business.
 Be sure to use a higher quality phone or camera when taking pictures of things you’re selling on eBay.